chrisport/generic-webhook-proxy/README.md

 # Generic Webhook Proxy

 ## Basic idea
 Have this server running to receive webhooks from any other service (e.g. Github), store its result and let other services poll results.
+For further capabilities see To do.

 ## To do:
 Base: